 Yes, whilst Nessy was originally designed for dyslexic students, it has been discovered to be effective for teaching all students to read.
 The programme is now widely used as a general phonics and structured literacy-based curriculum, with its specialist approach providing benefits that boost reading progress for all learners.

-Nessy transforms reading and spelling practice into exciting game-based learning experiences with animated fun activities, making the learning process enjoyable rather than intimidating.
+Nessy transforms reading and spelling practise into exciting game-based learning experiences with animated fun activities, making the learning process enjoyable rather than intimidating.
 This approach keeps students engaged because it combines the excitement of gaming with essential literacy skills, leading to sustained motivation and better learning outcomes.

 Further Reading: Key Research Papers